nturpin0/OutputKit/docs/components.md

 ## Component tags
 Most web tags need to be closed off ie /jumbotron, /bar, youll often find this is why something doesnt look the way it does, and tags will nest inside each other, if you know a small amount of html it will be helpful.
+When you nest things, you can do things like put sounds inside a card.